Table of contents

 An array of new technologies are transforming the Agriculture Industry.
 Artificial intelligence, drone technology, 5G, and robotics are helping usher in a new age of farming.
 Internet of Things technology is becoming more affordable and accessible, speeding up this change.
 Developments in autonomous technologies assist farmers with driverless tractors, milking robots, automated harvesting systems, and many more.

-According to the Markets and Markets, the agricultural robot market will increase from $7.4 billion to $20.6 billion by 2025.
+According to Markets and Markets, the agricultural robot market will increase from $7.4 billion to $20.6 billion by 2025.
 Different areas within the industry that are likely to experience growth are planting, crop seeding, crop monitoring, fertilization, and irrigation.
-Robotics will also assist in agricultural areas suffering from a lack of workers- like crop harvesting or in hazardous areas, such as pesticide administration.
-Future of Farming looks promising.
+Robotics will also assist in agricultural areas that lack workers, such as crop harvesting, or hazardous areas, such as pesticide administration.
+The future of Farming looks promising.

 Today, Simulation tools will help us teach robots how to resolve difficulties in the real world.
-But this brute force method isn’t adequate because situational complexity often makes it impossible to train robots to respond to unpredictable events in flexible and intelligent ways.
-Nevertheless, new research from OpenAI states that focusing on guiding neural networks to navigate progressively more-difficult and randomized environments appears to be producing solid results.
+However, this brute force method isn’t adequate because situational complexity often makes it impossible to train robots to respond to unpredictable events flexibly and intelligibly.
+Nevertheless, new research from OpenAI states that focusing on guiding neural networks to navigate progressively more difficult and randomized environments appears to produce solid results.
 The first application involves a human-like robotic hand that can solve a Rubik’s Cube without human intervention.
 This training requires 50 hours of tremendous computing power, using the cloud and distributed computing.
 Propelled by improvements in computer science, this approach needed to automation will transition from rule-based to goal-based.
 The robotic capacities that emerge from this shift will be adored in custom production processes.

 By 2030, it is estimated that Level 3 autonomous vehicles will account for about 8% of new car sales.
-Level 3 mobile robots will autonomously navigate efficiently in predefined settings, like a warehouse, signaling, or discontinuing when support is needed from a human.
-At Level 3, the car drives itself temporarily on relatively unencumbered roads and in clear weather conditions.
+Level 3 mobile robots will autonomously navigate efficiently in predefined settings, like a warehouse, signaling or discontinuing when support is needed from a human.
+At Level 3, the car temporarily drives on relatively unencumbered roads and in clear weather conditions.
 It cautions the driver to take over when faced with a situation it cannot handle.

-Level 4 self-navigation is fully autonomous with a backup system that can turn the machine off in unexpected situations without human intervention.
-The Level 4 capabilities will perfect around 2030.
-We can experience self-driving mobile devices with limited environments like room service robots in hotels or last-mile delivery robots.
+Level 4 self-navigation is fully autonomous, with a backup system that can turn the machine off in unexpected situations without human intervention.
+The capabilities will be perfected around 2030.
+We can experience self-driving mobile devices in limited environments, like room service robots in hotels or last-mile delivery robots.

 The ever-changing geopolitical landscape has motivated more governments to expand their use of robots in warfare.
 According to Research and Markets, the increase in terrorist activities has been a significant factor in developing robots on the battlefield.